Black-Wyrm-Lair/Drizzt-Saga/README.md

 By AL|EM:
  - Added Infinity Auto Packager
- - Deprecation of 'Raise the XP cap' component in favour of well-maintaaned component from various Tweaks mods.
+ - Deprecation of the 'Raise the XP cap' component in favor of a well-maintained component from various Tweaks mods.
 </details>